ZHChen8397/Algorithm/README.md

 ##### quickSort

-	sort.quickSort(data) // data will be sorted because of called by reference
+	alg.quickSort(data) // data will be sorted because of called by reference

 ##### insertionSort